ted92/bitcoin-mining-competition/README.md

 ### Pre-code
 Download the pre-code [here](https://github.com/ted92/bitcoin-mining-competition) and acquaint yourself with its structure.
-The scripts and folders are depicted below for your reference:
+The scripts and folders are depicted below for your reference (#TODO are the scripts you can/should edit):
 ```
 .
 ├── README.md